Jimmy Iovine

 James Iovine (/ˈaɪ.əviːn/ EYE-ə-veen; born March 11, 1953) is an American entrepreneur, former record executive, and media proprietor.
-He is the co-founder of Interscope Records, and served as chairman and CEO of Interscope Geffen A&M, an umbrella music unit formed by Universal Music Group, from 1999 to 2014.
+He co-founded Interscope Records in 1990, and served as chairman and CEO of Interscope Geffen A&M, an umbrella music unit formed by Universal Music Group, from 1999 to 2014.

-Iovine has been involved in the production of more than 250 albums.

-In 2006, Iovine and fellow Interscope artist Dr. Dre co-founded Beats Electronics.
+Iovine has been involved in the production of at least 250 albums.
+In 2006, Iovine and Interscope signee Dr. Dre co-founded Beats Electronics.
 Two years later, the brand launched its first set of headphones.
 In late 2013, they began development for Beats Music, and released it in 2014, which went on to become the framework for Apple Music.
 The company was purchased by Apple Inc. for $3 billion in May 2014.
 At the same time, Iovine vacated his positions as chairman and CEO of Interscope Geffen A&M Records, ending his twenty-five year relationship with his label.

 On August 21, 2018, after initial denial, Iovine parted ways with Apple and effectively retired from the media business.
 He is credited or named in institutional education centers such as the USC Jimmy Iovine and Andre Young Academy, which was inaugurated in 2013, and the Iovine and Young Center, a magnet high school which opened in Los Angeles in August 2022.

 Early life and training

-James Iovine was born in the New York City borough of Brooklyn, to an Italian working-class family.
+Iovine was born on March 11, 1953, in the New York City borough of Brooklyn, to an Italian working-class family.
 His mother was a secretary and his father, Vincent Iovine, worked on the docks as a longshoreman.
 He has an older sister, born in 1946.
 The family lived in Brooklyn's Red Hook neighborhood.
 His father died in 1985.

-Iovine attended a Catholic school in Brooklyn, graduating from the since-closed Bishop Ford Central Catholic High School and went on to attend New York's John Jay College of Criminal Justice.
+Iovine attended a Catholic school in Brooklyn, graduating from the now-closed Bishop Ford Central Catholic High School and went on to attend New York's John Jay College of Criminal Justice.
 At age 19, he dropped out of college.
 He was introduced to music production after he met a songwriter who helped him find a job as a recording studio cleaner, and he soon began working as an engineer.